-A new lace sculpture celebrating the revival of lacemaking in Headford will be installed in St George’s Square, Headford beginning on Friday November 12h and continuing for several days.
+A new lace sculpture celebrating the revival of lacemaking in Headford was installed in St George’s Square, Headford beginning on Friday November 12h 2022

 Commissioned by Headford Lace Project (HLP) ‘Lace Matrix’ by Róisín de Buitléar is funded by Galway 2020, European Capital of Culture.

-Using 2 km of cord, the sculpture will be strung by members of the community and the artist.
-Like the young Headford lacemakers of the 1840’s the giant lace piece will be made using bobbin lace techniques, a series of knots and weaving threads that create patterns.
-It is estimated that it will take 5 days to complete using a platform to allow access to the 2m high frame and will be first ever project of its kind or scale in Ireland.
+Using 2 km of cord, the sculpture was strung by members of the community and the artist.
+Like the young Headford lacemakers of the 1840’s the giant lace piece was made using bobbin lace techniques, a series of knots and weaving threads that create patterns.
+It took 10 days to complete using a platform to allow access to the 2m high frame and was the first ever project of its kind or scale in Ireland.